 Interferon Beta-1a (in-ter-FEER-on BAY-ta-1a)

-Reduces frequency of flare-ups (relapses) in people who have multiple sclerosis (MS).
+Reduces frequency of relapses in people who have multiple sclerosis (MS).
 Also delays some of the physical disabilities caused by MS.

 There may be other brand names for this medicine.

 Avonex, Avonex Pen, Rebif, Rebif Rebidose, Rebif Rebidose Titration Pack

 Do not use this medicine if you have had an allergic reaction to interferon beta or human albumin.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin or into a muscle.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.

 - A nurse or other trained health professional will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.